The Gatekeeper of Voluntary Behaviors

 Let's start at the broadest level.
 The brain has the capacity to drive feeding behavior at any time of day.
 Why do we only seek food and eat it at some times and not others?
 Why do we perform any behavior at specific times and not others?
 The brain contains a sort of 'gatekeeper' function that selects among all possible behaviors at any given moment, executing those that are currently the most relevant.

-This gatekeeper function is part of the reward system*, centered in the mesolimbic area.
-The reward system is responsible for selecting/motivating all voluntary behaviors, including the seeking and consumption of food.
+This gatekeeper function is integrated with the reward system*, centered in the basal ganglia.
+This system is responsible for selecting/motivating all voluntary behaviors, including the seeking and consumption of food.
 Stimulating this system in the right way can strongly influence feeding behaviors (1, 2).

 The neurotransmitter dopamine is a critical element of the reward system.
 Mice lacking dopamine are a fascinating case study in the function of this system-- they have no motivation to do anything.
 Their behaviors almost all remain latent and they just sit in their cages, not eating or drinking until their dopamine is chemically replaced (3)**.
 Dopamine-deficient mice can still react to things-- if you place food in their mouths, they'll chew and swallow; if you startle them, they'll jump; if you place them in water, they'll swim.
 However, when they swim the path they take through the water is random, compared to the goal-oriented path a mouse would usually take to try to escape.
 Dopamine-deficient mice still have the ability to move their bodies, and they can still react to certain things using hard-wired behaviors, but they are totally unable to execute voluntary, goal-directed behaviors.
 They're constitutionally apathetic toward everything, including food.